 Initially designed as a solution for the financial sector only, today the Corda platform successfully serves various businesses and covers a multitude of use cases.
 For example, Corda can be equally effective for managing patient records in healthcare organizations, keeping control of real estate deals, or tracing supply chains in the oil and gas industry.

-Because of the lack of standards and common approaches to blockchain adoption, choosing a BaaS platform is often based on personal opinions and technological preferences.
+Because of the lack of blockchain standards and common approaches to blockchain adoption, choosing a BaaS platform is often based on personal opinions and technological preferences.
 Intuitively, executives may want to choose platforms specifically created for blockchain development, such as Kaleido and Corda.
 At the same time, others will stick with proven tech giants like Amazon and Microsoft.
 Looking at the current state of the BaaS market, it’s clear that it will hardly be ever monopolized, so the competition between different providers will always remain.

 Such factors as the adoption rate among enterprises, the blockchain network type, and supported programming languages are also important for decision-makers.
 At the same time, such aspects as the development community size and quality of support are not always objective, especially when a new BaaS provider comes on the scene.